Conjyak/srt-transform/README.md

 # srt-transform

-Shift and stretch an `srt` subtitle file using a linear transform.
+Shift and stretch a '.srt' subtitle file using a linear transform.

 ## Usage